17th July 2018

 The report acknowledges that whilst the Pension Wise service which offers individuals guidance around their DC pension is potentially very valuable, the volume of individuals using it is low.
 It also outlined that the take-up of advice is ‘worryingly low’ with more than a quarter (28%) of individuals saying that they have never used a financial adviser and do not plan to in the future.

-Watts-Lay comments; “Although Pension Wise take-up could be improved, user satisfaction is high as individuals feel more confident and knowledgeable as a result.
-Members who access workplace financial education programmes and financial guidance services are equally satisfied.
-Our experience is that they too emerge more confident, knowledgeable and more able to make informed decisions.
+Watts-Lay comments; “Financial guidance is a crucial tool in educating people about their retirement situation, and the choices available to them.
+Our experience is that individuals who have accessed workplace financial education and guidance programmes emerge more confident, knowledgeable and more able to make informed decisions.
 For example, as highlighted in the WEALTH work case study in the report, 61% of seminar attendees took action following a seminar and 30% of these had arranged a meeting with a financial adviser.
 This shows how guidance can help individuals to consider their options and whether they need to take action such as seeking advice.”

 He adds; “The report outlines that advice can help individuals improve their retirement outcomes when making decisions about how to access pension savings.
 This is because it helps individuals think about their retirement plans more holistically; this means not only thinking about someone’s personal situation but also considering that of any partner and also all assets and savings – not simply pensions, but also ISAs, shares and so on.”

 The report also outlines that those who do not take advice are less likely to shop around.
-For example, among ABI members, 94% of non-advised sales have been to existing customers.
+For example, among Association of British Insurers (ABI) members, 94% of sales which were made without the individual taking advice were to existing customers.
 People who take advice are much more likely to move to a new provider, with 65% of advised sales to new customers.

 Watts-Lay comments; “The impact of not shopping around is that many could end up with less money in their pocket at-retirement than could have been the case.
-For example, the FCA found that individuals could increase the income from their pension by up to 13% by shopping around and switching to providers with lower charges.”
+For example, the Financial Conduct Authority (FCA) found that individuals could increase the income from their pension by up to 13% by shopping around and switching to providers with lower charges.”

 Default retirement pathways

-The report discusses the view that default retirement pathways have the potential to improve retirement outcomes for some, but would be challenging to design and implement.
+The report discusses the view that default retirement pathways (a pre-determined option for disengaged individuals who do not make decisions about how to take income at-retirement) have the potential to improve retirement outcomes for some, but would be challenging to design and implement.

 Watts-Lay comments; “In reality, I don’t believe anyone should be defaulted at-retirement without some type of guidance and a proactive decision being made.
 For example as recognised in the report, if those with multiple pension pots were to default based on individual pots rather than the collective value, the likely outcome for many will be sub-optimal and actually reduce income.
 Partly because many will end up paying more tax than is necessary or because they haven’t considered their changing income needs throughout retirement.”